swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 /home/swc` all do exactly the same thing.
 These shortcuts are not necessary, they are provided for your convenience.

+**Our data set: Cochlear Implants**

+A cochlear implant is a small electronic device that is surgically implanted in the inner ear to give deaf people a sense of hearing.
+More than a quarter of a million people have them, but there is still no widely-accepted benchmark to measure their effectiveness.
+In order to establish a baseline for such a benchmark, our supervisor got teenagers with CIs to listen to audio files on their computer and
+report:

+1.  the quietest sound they could hear
+2.  the lowest and highest tones they could hear
+3.  the narrowest range of frequencies they could discriminate

+To participate, subjects attended our laboratory and one of our lab techs played an audio sample, and recorded their data - when they first heard the sound, or first heard a difference in the sound.
+Each set of test results were written out to a text file, one set per file.
+Each participant has a unique subject ID, and a made-up subject name.
+Each experiment has a unique experiment ID.
+The experiment has collected 351 files so far.

+The data is a bit of a mess!
+There are inconsistent file names, there are extraneous "NOTES" files that we'd like to get rid of, and the data is spread across many directories.
+We are going to use shell commands to get this data into shape.
+By the end we would like to:

+1. Put all of the data into one directory called "alldata"

+2. Have all of the data files in there, and ensure that every file has a ".txt" extension

+3. Get rid of the extraneous "NOTES" files

+If we can get through this example in the available time, we will move onto more advanced shell topics...

 **Wild cards**

 Navigate to the `~/SWC-bootcamp/Shell-1/data/THOMAS` directory.
 This